Destinations » Asia » Middle East »

 travel warning before going!

-The way of life in Iran is quite varied as the country is
+The way of life in Iran is quite varied as the country is incredibly diverse and

 Although not everyone in the country is Muslim, Islam is the largest consistency

 across the people.
 The government is also a "theocracy," which enforces